KxSystems/docs/docs/ml/nlp/userguide/emails.md

 `sender`to`date`subject`contentType`payload
 ```

-!!! warning "Depreciation"
+!!! warning "`.nlp.i.parseMail` deprecated"
-        The above function was previously defined by `nlp.i.parseMail`, this function definition is still callable but will be deprecated with the next major release.
+    The above function was previously defined as `.nlp.i.parseMail`.
+    It is still callable but will be deprecated with the next major release.